ianmf6/ianmf6/_posts/2024-02-09-Transitioning-from-WordPress-to-Jekyll-on-GitHub-Pages.md

   - blog
 ---

-### Transitioning from WordPress on Digital Ocean to Jekyll on GitHub Pages

 I recently embarked on a tech journey, moving my blog from WordPress hosted on a Digital Ocean droplet to using Jekyll on GitHub Pages.
 This wasn't just a leap from one platform to another; it was a step towards simplification and efficiency after facing a significant hiccup.

 ### The Original Setup with WordPress and Digital Ocean